credativ/plutono/contribute/developer-guide.md

 | -------- | -------- |
 | `admin`  | `admin`  |

-When you log in for the first time, Grafana asks you to change your password.
+When you log in for the first time, Plutono asks you to change your password.

 #### Building on Windows

-The Grafana backend includes SQLite which requires GCC to compile.
-So in order to compile Grafana on Windows you need to install GCC.
+The Plutono backend includes SQLite which requires GCC to compile.
+So in order to compile Plutono on Windows you need to install GCC.
 We recommend [TDM-GCC](http://tdm-gcc.tdragon.net/download).
 Eventually, if you use [Scoop](https://scoop.sh), you can install GCC through that.

 You can simply build the back-end as follows: `go run build.go build`.
-The Grafana binaries will be in bin\\windows-amd64.
+The Plutono binaries will be in bin\\windows-amd64.
 Alternately, if you wish to use the `make` command, install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) and use it in a Unix shell (f.ex.
 Git Bash).

-## Test Grafana
+## Test Plutono

 The test suite consists of three types of tests: _Frontend tests_, _backend tests_, and _end-to-end tests_.